 Peru Hop Bus from Lima to Cusco

-This write up was first published in 2014, during my South America backpacking trip.
-But the Lima to Cusco bus journey with Peru Hop remains more or less the same, so I think this write up is still useful.
+This write-up was first published in 2014, during my South America backpacking trip.
+But the Lima to Cusco bus journey with Peru Hop remains more or less the same, so I think this write-up is still useful.

 Lima to Paracas

-Although Peru Hop offer a direct bus to Paracas, we opted to take their awesome day tour en route to the first town (only $10 more than the other buses and leaving on Mondays, Wednesdays and Fridays).
+Although Peru Hop offers a direct bus to Paracas, we opted to take their awesome day tour en route to the first town (only $10 more than the other buses and leaving on Mondays, Wednesdays and Fridays).

 Leaving Lima